regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    So, your firefighters now can take it easy.
+    ... your firefighters now can take it easy.

 ----